dan-saunders-cybersec/soc-investigations/phishing-amazon-impersonation.md

 the actual URL.
 I copied the bitly link and pasted it into Splunk, which revealed the attempt to access the website, by the user, and the initial email.
-I noticed that the email came from "urgents@amazon.biz", which immediately suggested it was a phising attempt, as any correspondance from Amazon would come from "amazon.com".
+I noticed that the email came from "urgents@amazon.biz", which immediately suggested it was a phishing attempt, as any correspondance from Amazon would come from "amazon.com".
 After noticing this, I copy and pasted the URL into the resident URL analysis tool and it came back as a malicious URL.